thomasleplus/java-memory-safety/docs/en/takeaways.md

 - Write software in a memory-safe language.
 - If Java, do not use the `Unsafe` classes.
 Prefer the FFM API.
 - Use SAST tools to detect and review occurrences, present or future.
+- Use SCA tools to keep your third-party dependencies free from CVEs.

 Note: FIXME